-Provisional bigeye catches in 2021 were about 157,700 tonnes, a 9% increase from 2020.
-The main fishing gears are purse seine (5-year average 47%) and longline (38%) (Figure WCPO-3).
+Provisional bigeye catches in 2022 were about 140,400 tonnes, a 2% increase from 2021.
+The main fishing gears are longline and purse seine (5-year average 43% in both cases) (Figure WCPO-3).
 Bigeye catches in the WCPO by other gears were relatively minor, but have increased in recent years.
 The latest assessment indicates that the WCPO bigeye tuna stock is not overfished, with biomass above the limit reference point established by WCPFC, and that overfishing is not occurring.

 Figure WCPO-3.
-Catches of bigeye tuna in the WCPO from 1950 to 2021, by gear type.
+Catches of bigeye tuna in the WCPO from 1950 to 2022, by gear type.

-In 2020, SPC conducted an assessment that included some new developments, such as an improved growth model as recommended by the 2017 Scientific Committee.
-All models in the uncertainty grid indicated the stock is above the biomass limit reference point as well as MSY-based reference points, though a substantial decline over time was estimated by all models.
+In 2023, SPC conducted an assessment that included some improvements and a more rigorous approach than the previous assessment in 2020, such as estimating natural mortality internally in the model, reducing the number of regions considered, and incorporating estimation uncertainty for each of the models in the grid.
+All models in the uncertainty grid indicated the stock is above the biomass limit reference point as well as MSY-based reference points.
 The new assessment indicated the following (Figure WCPO-4):

-- 1. The median ratio of F{recent}/F{MSY} is estimated at 0.72 (80% C.I. range: 0.49 and 1.02), indicating that overfishing is likely not occurring (87.5% probability that F< F{MSY}). - 2.
-The median ratio of spawning biomass SSB{medent}/SSB{MSY} in the model runs is estimated at 1.83 (80% C.I. range: 1.18 to 2.32), indicating that the stock is not overfished. - 3.
-The median estimate of MSY is 140,700 tonnes.
+- 1. The median ratio of F{recent}/F{MSY} is estimated at 0.59 (80% C.I. range: 0.46 and 0.74), indicating that overfishing is not occurring. - 2.
+The median ratio of spawning biomass SSB{medent}/SSB{MSY} in the model runs is estimated at 1.83 (80% C.I. range: 1.32 to 2.38), indicating that the stock is not overfished. - 3.
+The median estimate of MSY is 164,600 tonnes.
 MSY has been reduced to less than half its levels prior to 1970 through harvest of small bigeye.
-Recent catches (2017-2021 average = 142,800 tonnes) are around MSY and catches in 2021 were above the estimated MSY.
+Catches in 2022 were below the estimated MSY.